Types of Commercial Leases: Weighing the Pros & Cons

 Also known as a bondable lease, a triple-net lease requires the tenant to assume all property-related risks.
 All expenses and repairs are the responsibility of the tenant.
 In the case of a casualty or condemnation, the tenant could be required to rebuild the property or continue rental payments, regardless of insurance payments or the condition of the property.
 Tenants should consult a lawyer and understand all terms completely before entering an absolute triple-net lease.

-Which Lease Type is Best?
+Which Lease Type is Best for Tenants?

 Consult a Commercial Real Estate Manager